SthaSub/password-generator/README.md

 6. New Password
 ![Result New Password](./assets/images/newpassword.JPG)

 # For Future enhacement

-The application can be enhanced by adding more features including using of Angular or react framework.
+The application can be enhanced by adding more features by using Angular or react or other frontend framework.